 A. I am not sure about serrapeptase, but I don't see a

-problem taking zeaxanthin with curcumin.
+problem taking this nutrient with curcumin.

 Q. I respect your opinion and wanted to know if you